Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Change your password by running `sudo passwd username`, then you will be prompted for a new password
 	- Choose a password that's not related to your personal passwords because you may be sharing this password with the web host's server admin when there are problems only they can fix.

 - Once in remote server, usually there is nothing much to navigate to get to your website files.
 There will probably be hidden folder .ssh, hidden file .bash_profile, etc, which you can see by running `ls -la`.
 You likely have to install nginx or apache from scratch, then setup root web directory for your website, Aka working directory for your code and webpages.

-- Optional: Are you able to login without password (ssh -i option to the private key file location).
+- Optional: Are you able to login without password because you paired your local computer with the remote computer eith SSH keys (ssh -i option to the private key file location)?
 You may want to save this command as an alias for your local machine terminal’s .bash_profile equivalent.
 Run it as: `ssh root@REMOTE_IP -p 22 -i ~/.ssh/PRIVATE_KEY`)`

 ---